-The disruption to the City's operating performance due to Covid-19 (particularly reduced operating income) will present a potential risk to above-benchmark performance against this ratio.
-City staff are actively monitoring cash flow requirements, and managing the maturity profile of investments to meet liquidity requirements.
+The disruption to the City's operating performance due to Covid-19 (particularly reduced operating income) presents a potential risk to above-benchmark performance against this ratio.
+However, City staff actively monitor cash flow requirements, and manage the maturity profile of investments to meet liquidity requirements.